Esri/arcgis-runtime-samples-android/java/feature-layer-update-attributes/README.md

 ## How it works

 1. Create a `ServiceFeatureTable` object from a URL.
-    * When the table loads, you can get the domain to determine which options to present in your UI.
 2. Create a `FeatureLayer` object from the `ServiceFeatureTable`.
 3. Select features from the `FeatureLayer`.
 4. To update the feature's attribute, first load it, then use `getAttributes().put(key, value)`.